prabhakaran-jm/verdictlog/README.md

 ## Scope (MVP)

-This app intentionally does **not** include AI summaries, analytics dashboards, auto-log on removal, notifications, or multi-subreddit sync.
+This app intentionally does **not** include AI summaries, analytics dashboards, automatic logging when you remove content, notifications, or multi-subreddit sync.
+Logging a verdict remains a deliberate mod step after (or alongside) native moderation actions.

 ## License